 Ice Dwarves evolved from their Mountain counterpart when they settled

-in a small underground village in the cold north of the world, following the discovery of an alien city, and a rare resource called Natrium.
+in a small underground village in the cold north of the world, following the discovery of an alien city, and a rare resource called Caderium.
 This resource, coming from a large asteroid, and being one of the most resilient materials, was at the center of their economy for centuries.

-In the modern world, Natrium is harvested on other worlds, but Ice Dwarves still hold a very large part of that market, making them extremely wealthy.
-Since they are still one of the rare nations able to smelt and craft with Natrium, they are still very sought after for their talent.
+In the modern world, Caderium is harvested on other worlds, but Ice Dwarves still hold a very large part of that market, making them extremely wealthy.
+Since they are still one of the rare nations able to smelt and craft with Caderium, they are still very sought after for their talent.
 They adapted to the cold by having flatter faces and stockier bodies.
 With the many dangers of the north, they are masters at creating traps and ranged weapons.

 Mountain Dwarves live in large underground cities.
 They are quite widespread around the world, living in hot and warm climates alike.
 Their economy is built around technology, precious materials and weaponsmithing.

 Mountain Dwarves are especially conservative of their customs, and keep extensive records of their history, discoveries and creations.
 Mountain Dwarves like to sell and not to share, making them exceptionally greedy, but also very wealthy as a nation.

 Surface Dwarves live on the edge of their own society, preferring the company of other races.
 They tend to share their extensive knowledge of crafting and technology with the world, making them at odds with other types of Dwarves, which are very protective of their techniques.

 Although they left their people, they are still quite conservative about their style and fashion, still inspiring themselves from their civilization.
 They are master mechanics, and they develop a lot of vehicles.
 Since they left their own and live above ground, they lost their ability to see in darkness, replacing it with sharp diplomatic skills.